EndPointCorp/end-point-blog/2019/06/28/deploying-production-pipelines-to-kubernetes.html.md

 FORCE: ;
 ```

 When using this Makefile with `make run`, it will need to resolve the `images` dependency.
 This, in turn, will ask to resolve all of the `task/**/Dockerfile` dependencies too.
-Notice how the `TASK_IMAGES` variable is constructed: it uses the make's `shell` command to use the Unix's `find` to find the subdirectories of `tasks` that contain the Dockerfile.
-Here's what the output would be if you were to use it directly:
+Notice how the `TASK_IMAGES` variable is constructed: it uses the make’s `shell` command to use the Unix’s `find` to find the subdirectories of `tasks` that contain the Dockerfile.
+Here’s what the output would be if you were to use it directly:

 ```bash
 $ find tasks -name Dockerfile -printf '%h '